 Game-Changer #4: Low Sales Pressure – While Collecting Follow-Up Info

 There is no single “game changer” for customer experience.
 Small improvements and consistency both have a lasting impact.
-And while good customer experience is very subjective, there are a few universal truths.
-Eliminate inefficiencies and double down on what leads to happy customers.
+And while good customer experience is very subjective, there are a few universal truths: eliminate inefficiencies and double down on what leads to happy customers.
+And to make the most impact, make sure you know where the customer is in the sales funnel.
 They will share their happiness – with valuable online reviews or by telling family and friends.

 Do you have a customer experience best practice?
 Share it with us.